datastax/cpp-driver/topics/installation/README.md

 ## Packages

-Pre-built packages are available for CentOS 7, Ubuntu 20.04/22.04 and Rocky Linux 8 and 9.
+Pre-built packages are available for CentOS 7, Ubuntu 20.04/22.04, Rocky Linux 8 and 9 and Windows.
 All packages are available from our [Artifactory server].

 ### CentOS